U.S. sanctions Syrian foreign minister, two others

 Along with Foreign Minister Walid al-Moualem, the Treasury Department action targets Bouthaina Shaaban, a top political adviser and spokeswoman for Syrian President Bashar al-Assad, and Syria's ambassador to Lebanon, Ali Abdul Karim Ali.

-The United States imposed the sanctions on the three because of the "role that they play in propagating and advancing the reign of terror that Assad is exacting on their own people," State Department spokeswoman Victoria Nuland told reporters.
+State Department spokeswoman Victoria Nuland told reporters the United States had imposed the sanctions on the three because of the "role that they play in propagating and advancing the reign of terror that Assad is exacting on their own people."

-The move is part of efforts by the United States, the European Union and some of Syria's neighbors to ratchet up pressure on Assad, who has responded to the demonstrations seeking his ouster with lethal military force and detentions.
+The move comes as the United States, the European Union and some of Syria's neighbours seek to ratchet up pressure on Assad, who has responded to the demonstrations seeking his ouster with lethal military force and detentions.

 Tuesday's sanctions are the latest in a series that the United States has imposed since the protests began and appear aimed at making clear to Assad's top lieutenants that they are not immune from U.S. punishment.

-The order freezes any assets the three officials have that are subject to U.S. jurisdiction and generally prohibits Americans from engaging in transactions with them.
+The order freezes assets that the three officials have that are subject to U.S. jurisdiction and generally prohibits Americans from engaging in transactions with them.

 It was not immediately clear what assets, if any, belonging to the three officials fell under U.S. jurisdiction.
 A Treasury official would not comment on the amount of assets frozen.